hapijs/hapi/docs/Reference.md

 - `tls` - used to create an HTTPS server.
 The `tls` object is passed unchanged as options to the node.js HTTPS server as described in the
   [node.js HTTPS documentation](http://nodejs.org/api/https.html#https_https_createserver_options_requestlistener).

-- `maxSockets` - used to set the number of sockets available per outgoing host connection.
-Default is null.
-This impacts all servers sharing the process.
+- `maxSockets` - sets the number of sockets available per outgoing host connection. `null` means use node.js default value.
+    Impacts all outgoing client connections using the defualt HTTP/HTTPS agent.
+Defaults to `Infinity`.

 - <a name="server.config.views"></a>`views` - enables support for view rendering (using templates to generate responses).
 Disabled by default.
   To enable, set to an object with the following options: